Simple ingredients, big dinner-party energy.

 - Oil.
 A cooking oil with a high smoke point, such as avocado or safflower oil, is the best option for this dish because of the high temperature at which the asparagus is roasted.
 Olive oil will also do if it’s all that’s available.

-Place an oven-safe wire rack within a large cookie sheet, and spray it with non-stick cooking spray.
-Then, carefully lay out the asparagus bundles with just a little bit of space in-between them.
+Place an oven-safe wire rack on a large baking sheet and spray with non-stick spray.
+Arrange the asparagus bundles with a little space between them.
+The rack allows air to circulate so they crisp evenly without flipping, while the pan catches any drippings.

 Depending on the thickness of the asparagus stalks, roast at 425°F for 12-15 minutes, or until the asparagus has turned bright green and is fork tender.
 Ideally, the prosciutto should be cooked in the middle and lightly crispy on the outside.